-Sue: Er… yes?
+Sue: Er… Yes?

 Me: No you don’t.
-They glance at each for a couple of seconds.
-And that’s it.
+They glance at each for a couple of seconds and that’s it.

-Sue: But he sounds like he’s describing his arch-enemy.
+Sue: But he sounds like he’s describing his archenemy.

 Me: I know.
 Maybe the script editor didn’t notice Paula’s mistake.

-Sue: (singing) Jeux sans frontiers.
+Sue: (Singing) Jeux sans frontiers…

 He manages to take the Cyberman’s head off.

-Sue: These Cybermen are shit.
+Sue: These Cybermen are shit!

 The Doctor disables it by ramming his sonic lance into its chest.

-She’s struggling with the plot, too.
+She’s beginning to struggle with the plot, too.

-Sue: Hey!
-That’s just taking the piss.
+Sue: That’s just taking the piss!

-Sue: Oh no. I really liked him.
+Sue: Oh no!
+I really liked him.

-The episode ends with Peri sentenced to Cyber death.
+And then the episode ends with Peri sentenced to Cyber death.

 Sue: You don’t even know each other!

-Sue: Yes, Telos where Telos is.
+Sue: Yeah, Telos where Telos is!

 The Cybermen are on Telos because their home planet, Mondas, was destroyed.
-Lytton teases the Doctor about it.

 Sue: The Doctor blew it up, didn’t he?
 I think I remember that.